TickerSparkInvestor Intelligence

 ▌Key Takeaway

-OpenPayd, a global financial infrastructure platform for programmable money movement, is going public through a merger with Titan Acquisition Corp.
-(NASDAQ: TACH).
-The bull case is a fast-growing fintech tied to stablecoin-enabled payments; the bear case is valuation, dilution, and redemption risk before the deal closes.
+OpenPayd, a global financial infrastructure platform for programmable money movement, is going public via a SPAC merger with Titan Acquisition Corp.
+(NASDAQ: TACH), with closing expected in Q4 2026.
+The bull case is fast-growing payments infrastructure with stablecoin exposure; the bear case is redemption risk, an uncommitted PIPE, and meaningful warrant dilution.

 Deal at a Glance